HuangDunD/MP-Router/mock-bench-client/README.md

 # Usage
 ```
-mvn clean package
+sudo mvn clean package
-java -jar target/mock-bench-online.jar
+sh loaddata.sh
-java -jar target/mock-bench-offline.jar
+sh runtest.sh

 ```

 # Configuration
-The configuration file is located at `{project_dir}/config.properties}`.
+The configuration file is located at `{project_dir}/src/main/resources/my.properties`.
 You can change the configuration as needed.